Vyral/base-template/_posts/2018-06-11-our-market-is-red-hotbut-for-how-long.md

 In summary, I do not see this red-hot market slowing down.
 Even if interest rates are creeping up, they are still extremely low compared to historical averages of the past 30 to 40 years.

 If you have any questions, please feel free to reach out to me.
-I would be happy to help you however I can.<br>&nbsp;
+I would be happy to help you however I can.<br>